Detroit plans to rein in solar power on vacant lots throughout the city

 Detroit is using something it has plenty of — vacant land — to produce something the city needs — clean and relatively inexpensive energy.

 Pending approval by the City Council, Kobylski's Gratiot-Findlay neighborhood eventually will see solar arrays on about 23 acres (9.3 hectares) of land.
-Not far away, the eastside neighborhood is to get arrays on nearly 41 acres (16.5 hectares), while the State Fair neighborhood will get arrays on nearly 40 acres (16.1 hectares) on what is now mostly vacant land.
+Not far away, another eastside neighborhood is to get arrays on nearly 41 acres (16.5 hectares), while a third will get arrays on nearly 40 acres (16.1 hectares).

 Five other neighborhoods are finalists to also get solar arrays.
 Resident groups had to apply to be considered for the program.